 As Sandwell grows and changes, social and community facilities must be developed that meet the changing needs of the area’s diverse community.
 This will in turn mean that new, improved and expanded healthcare facilities will be required.
 It is proposed to support and work with the NHS and other health organisations to ensure the provision of health facilities takes place where they are needed in areas subject to new development.
 Where appropriate, these will be included in supplementary plans and masterplans.
 It is also proposed to explore opportunities for the co-location of health and other facilities, such as community centres, libraries and sport and recreation amenities.

 Funding for many healthcare infrastructure projects will be delivered from mainstream NHS sources, but for some types of infrastructure, funding may also include contributions from developers.
 This could relate to the provision of physical infrastructure, such as premises, or social infrastructure, such as the delivery of additional services.
 These contributions will be secured through planning agreements or planning obligations, in line with the relevant regulations in operation at the time; these are currently the Community Infrastructure Levy (CIL) Regulations 2010 (as amended).
 For larger sites that generate the need for new physical infrastructure, delivery will initially be sought on-site or in the site’s immediate vicinity.
 Where this is not possible, or where the contributions will be required to support additional healthcare infrastructure at existing or permissioned new facilities, such provision will be in alternative locations that are accessible to the site.
-Any new facilities will need to be provided at locations that meet the wider aims of the Policy of supporting centres and of ensuring accessibility by a range of sustainable and inclusive forms of transport.
+Any new facilities will need to be provided at locations that meet the wider aims of the policy of supporting centres and of ensuring accessibility by a range of sustainable and inclusive forms of transport.

-In establishing the need for / level of any developer contributions, residential developments will be assessed against the ability of nearby primary, secondary and community healthcare providers to deliver their services without being compromised by demand from additional residents.
+In establishing the need for / level of developer contributions, residential developments will be assessed against the ability of nearby primary, secondary and community healthcare providers to deliver their services without being compromised by demand from additional residents.
 Assessment of the capacity of existing healthcare facilities to meet the demand generated by the residents of new development uses an established method adopted by the Group Integrated Care System (ICS).
 Applicants should consult the ICS in advance of the submission of a planning application where a significant amount of housing is to be provided.
 For current strategic sites, an application of this methodology has identified no requirement for on-site provision for new health facilities.
 Where there is a requirement for off-site provision this is set out in details of site allocations and the Infrastructure Delivery Plan.

 The formula used for calculating contributions for healthcare provision will be as follows: